 Travel Towel

-We always recommend bringing a travel towel when you’re on the road, and Morocco is no exception.
+We always recommend bringing a travel towel when you’re on the road; Morocco is no exception.
 You’ll often need your towel if you plan on staying in hostels or more budget accommodation.
-Also, if you head to the beach or want to take a hike, it never hurts to have a towel packed away in your day bag.
+Also, if you head to the beach or want to hike, having a towel in your day bag never hurts.
 Consider a towel an essential Morocco packing list item.

 Accessories To Pack For Morocco